PopoTeaTree/SCBPartyWebApp/README.md

 ## Configuration
 - localhost `https://localhost:3000`

+## Some Detail
+- Joining : The web will show all the party, and user can see and click join.
+But if the user have already joined, or the party is full, the user cannot join and the web will pop up alert message.
+- Username or email : username and email is are same diffinition in this project.
+- After joining, do not forget to refreash page. there are some time problem with refreach process.

+## P.S.
+This project use localhost both of frontend and backend, so there have a problem with Cross-Origin.
+Don't forget to disable this.

 # Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).